 We welcome applications from all students who have attended the online talks.
 Students who have attended a min. of two talks and preferably all, will be preferred.

 Circle U. students may be eligible for travel funding from their home university.
-Details will be provided when the application opens on 19 March.
+Participants selected to go to Aarhus will be notified directly on 21 March at the latest and will receive information about funding.

 Online talks

 Sign up for the online lecture(s) by clicking at the blue Sign up-button.
-You can sign up for one or more of the talks, and the application will be open until 19 March.
+You can sign up for one or more of the talks, and the sign-up form for the online talks will be open until 19 March.

 Selection criteria